-Syllabus: Version 3b (April 24, 2019)
+Syllabus: Version 3 (March 26, 2021)

-Instructor: Mikkel Plagborg-Moller, mikkelpm@princeton.edu
+Instructor: Mikkel Plagborg-Moller, mikkelpm@princeton.edu Lectures: Tue/Thu 10.40-12.10 on Zoom Office hours: Thu 3.00-4.00 pm on Zoom Website: https://princeton.instructure.com/courses/2172

-Lectures: Mon/Wed 9.00-10.30, JRR A97

-Office hours: Tue 1.30-2.30, JRR 282

-Please sign up on http://wase.princeton.edu

 Material.
 The course material is self-contained and there is no required textbook.
 Handouts covering most of the material will be available on the website.
 The handouts borrow heavily from material generously shared by Professor Alberto Abadie, although any errors are the sole responsibility of the instructor.
 Some students might find it useful to have a textbook as an additional reference.
-Good reference books are:
+Good reference books include:

-Cameron, A. C. and Trivedi, P. K. (2005), Microeconometrics: Methods and Applications, Cambridge University Press.

-Hayashi, F. (2000), Econometrics, Princeton University Press.

-Wooldridge, J. M. (2010), Econometric Analysis of Cross Section and Panel Data, 2nd edition, MIT Press.
+- Cameron, A. C. and Trivedi, P. K. (2005), Microeconometrics: Methods and Applications, Cambridge University Press. - Hayashi, F. (2000), Econometrics, Princeton University Press. - Wooldridge, J. M. (2010), Econometric Analysis of Cross Section and Panel Data, 2nd edition, MIT Press.

-This syllabus also includes a list of additional readings that are useful for a deeper understanding of the material.
-Many of these are available electronically.
+This syllabus also lists additional readings that provide a deeper understanding of the material.